 Some programs are as short as one week, but many ask for a minimum commitment of 10-14 days.
 Tack on a long flight, time difference, and (for US citizens at least) you'll want to schedule more time for a volunteer project in Africa than you would for one in Central America.

 Also, the host project can't really benefit from a volunteer being there for only one week.
 Ideally, you'd be there for at least a month.

 This doesn’t just mean getting a regular check-up at the doctor.
 Check to see if there are any vaccinations required to travel to or from your host country, as well as if there are any specific medications or medical concerns particular to the animals with which you’ll be working.
 You don’t want to arrive just to find out you can’t be within 50 yards of the animals because you’ve never had chickenpox.

 Whether you’ve got your heart set on frolicking with Madagascar lemurs or can’t wait to observe lizards in South Africa, there’s a way to get you closer to some of the world’s most impressive and captivating animals.
 Just don’t forget that you’re almost guaranteed to encounter one of the most ubiquitous and potentially deadly creatures of all: the mosquito.

-Africa has the highest rates of malaria in the world, and if you weren't born and raised there, you have a much lower immunity.
+Africa has the highest malaria rates in the world, and if you weren't born and raised there, you have much lower immunity.
 Get anti-malarial meds before you go to make sure you stay healthy and safe while volunteering in Africa.